-It sounds like a question with a simple answer and.
-And, for the most part, it is.
-You’re transferring a balance from one credit card to another with a lower APR.
+It sounds like a simple question.
+And for the most part, it is.
+As its name suggests, a balance transfer involves transferring a balance from one credit card to another, typically with a lower APR.

-What gets more complicated is the question of what makes a good balance transfer?
-Do it right and you’ll save money.
-Do it wrong and it could end up costing you more than if you never bothered with the transfer at all.
+The more complicated question is, what makes a good balance transfer?
+If you do it right, you’ll save money.
+But do it wrong and it could end up costing you more than if you never transferred your balance at all.

-What is a balance transfer and is it worth it?
+What is a balance transfer?
+Is it worth it?

-If you want to transfer your credit card balance to save some money and pay off your debt faster, follow these seven steps.
+A balance transfer can be a savvy way to deal with credit card debt, but you have to go about it in the right way.
+If you want to transfer your credit card balance to save money and pay off your debt faster, follow these six steps.